ceres-solver/ceres-solver/docs/source/nnls_modeling.rst

    `NULL`.
 Which residual blocks and parameter blocks are used is controlled by the :class:`Problem::EvaluateOptions` struct below.

+   **NOTE** The evaluation will use the values stored in the memory locations pointed to by the parameter block pointers used at the time of the construction of the problem. i.e

    .. code-block:: c++

      Problem problem;